JamesRobertSutcliffe/fruit-basket/README.md

 HTML / CSS

-Create basket aligned with other titles in margin.
-Initially set to basket is empty - return to this when basket is cleared work out how to be best display item name / quantity and price with total and remove buttons - use grid?s have small image of product pop up in basket when added
+Create basket for remaining fruit / add visibility class Initially set to basket is empty - return to this when basket is cleared

 JS

-Complete logic for adding and minusing price of products USE dom / create HTML attribute (and look into CSS dom for styling) / show hide images and add up / display totals /
+Complete logic for adding and minusing price of products - apple complete / copy this for other fruit toggle visibility on for each basket only when product is in basket / otherwise show empty basket message ensure all totals are correct / total price at bottow / when individual items are removed this should be reflected in total price